 Our take on Navy Federal Credit Union

 With its low and zero down payment home loans — many of which don’t require you to pay PMI — Navy Federal Credit Union is worth considering.
 A majority of customers give glowing reviews of the credit union, and its rate match guarantee ensures you’re getting the best rate available.

-But while Navy Federal Credit Union has its share of negative reviews, mostly regarding a slow approval process, the most alarming is a recent lawsuit brought on by the Consumer Financial Protection Bureau (CFPB).
-In 2016, the CFPB ordered Navy Federal Credit Union to pay $28.5 million for making false threats about debt collection to its members and for unfairly restricting account access when members had a delinquent loan between 2013 and 2015.
+Navy Federal Credit Union has its share of negative reviews, mostly regarding a slow approval process.
+And in 2016, the Consumer Financial Protection Bureau (CFPB) ordered Navy Federal Credit Union to pay $28.5 million for making false threats about debt collection to its members and for unfairly restricting account access when members had a delinquent loan between 2013 and 2015.

 Despite these actions, most customers have had great experiences with the credit union.
 All considered, we think it’s a strong option for most service members and their families.